-The Bonds are the ninth series of bonds issued under the Original Trust Agreement for the purpose of financing or refinancing the costs of various highway and bridge projects within the State, including the Projects.
+The Series 2010-1 Bonds are the tenth series of bonds and the Series 2010-2 Bonds are the eleventh series of bonds issued under the Original Trust Agreement for the purpose of financing or refinancing the costs of various highway and bridge projects within the State, including the Projects.
 See "PURPOSE OF THE BONDS."
-The following table sets forth the outstanding series of bonds issued under the Original Trust Agreement:
+The following table sets forth the outstanding series of Additional Bonds issued under the Original Trust Agreement: